Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 | int bw_shift_right(int v, int count)		| shifts the bits in v right, the number of bits specified by count.
 New bits are set to 0.
 | int bw_shift_right_arithmetic(int v, int count)		| shifts the bits in v right, the number of bits specified by count.
 New bits are copied from bit 63, which sign-extends the number		| it doesn't lose its negativeness.

+When doing bitwise manipulation it is often convenient to use binary literals or hexadecimal literals, rather than normal decimal literals.

 ### EXAMPLE EXPRESSIONS